The Reference and Information Department

 appraised, it is advised that you do so prior to donating to the

-Miller F. Whittaker Library’s collection consists of the reference
+Miller F. Whittaker Library’s physical collection consists of the reference

 collection located on the first floor, a circulating collection located in

-the second and third floor stacks, the Special Collection of books written
+the second/third floor stacks, the Special Collection located in the first

 The library's book collection